 Loss of leaves: This is most commonly caused by improper watering.
 The soil has either stayed too dry for too long, or too wet for too long.
 Aim to let the top few cms of soil dry out before watering again and keep to this regime.
 Leaf loss can also occur due to the plant being kept in a spot that is too dark and/or too cold.

-Brown spots on the leaves: This could be a result of a few things.
-Sunburn and temperature fluctuation.
+Brown spots on the leaves: This could be a result of a few things like temperature fluctuation, or over-watering.
 Ensure your Ficus is kept in bright indirect light, and try to avoid keeping it in an area where temps get below 15 degrees.